PickleRichard2003/INST_126/README.md

     2. Game does not keep track of the player(s) scores.
     3. The game does not keep track of what letters or words have been guessed.
     4. Same word bank, no variety of words.
+RUNNING:

+    1. Clone the Repository by using the command git clone <https://github.com/PickleRichard2003/PickleRichard2003.git>
+    2. Navigate to the using cd repository_name
+    3. Run the code using python Word_Guessing_Game.py